Child Abuse in Texas

 Adults must be courageous to discuss this issue openly.
 You can be One With Courage simply by pushing discomfort and fear aside to talk openly about this issue, to start a dialogue about it, and to combat the secrecy that enables child abuse.
 You can be the One With Courage to inspire others to talk openly about it.
 We believe that the eradication of child abuse begins with building informed, empowered communities with the courage to talk openly about child abuse.

 Children’s advocacy centers (CACs) provide a safe, child-friendly environment where law enforcement, child protective services, prosecution, medical and mental health professionals may share information and develop effective, coordinated strategies sensitive to the needs of each unique case and child.Learn How We Help

 Specific information for:

 Call 1-800-252-5400 or 9-1-1

 Children’s Advocacy Centers of Texas is an equal opportunity employer that offers its staff an atmosphere of professionalism, dedication, respect and competitive employee benefits.
-Starting out with a single staff position in 1995, CACTX now employs a staff of 14 with plans for continued growth in the coming years.View open jobs »
+Starting out with a single staff position in 1995, CACTX now employs a staff of 20 passionate, talented professionals.View open jobs »

 Signs of Child Abuse